iankorf/MCB185-2023/unit5_advanced_linux/README.md

 Bioinformatics data can be huge, so it's important to know how to monitor how much of the various computer resources you're using (disk, CPU, RAM, network).

-To see how much space you have left on you hard-disk (even though it's an SSD) use the "disk free" command `df`.
+To see how much space you have left on you hard-disk (even though it's probably an SSD) use the "disk free" command `df`.
 With the `-h` option, you will get human readable sizes (like 5G).

 ```
 df -h